Zerifax/StreamerBot.Heist/readme.md

-# Setup Instructions
+# Streamer Bot Heist Game

+## Features

+This was inspired by the firebot heist game but with some additional features
+- Multiple possible heist stories
+- Random events during heists
+- User interaction to resolve events during heists
+- Variable rewards based on what happens in a heist

 ## Warning
 This project has a dependency on the interface used for the CPH object in Streamer Bot.
 As a result it is built against a specific version of streamer bot executable and may need to be rebuilt for newer versions.
 This method of loading assemblies into streamer bot is not officially supported.

+In order to build this solution you will have to fix the references to the streamer bot assemblies.

 ## Building

-Build the Zerifax.HookProxy solution and copy the following assemblies into the root of the Streamer Bot folder:
+Build the Zerifax.Proxies project and copy the following assemblies into the root of the Streamer Bot folder:

-- Zerifax.HookProxy.dll
+- Zerifax.Proxies.dll
 - Zerifax.Heist.dll
 - Newtonsoft.Json.dll